 Other Accolades & Achievements

-- One of only four cancer centers in the nation funded by the National Cancer Institute (NCI) to conduct both phase I and phase II clinical trials on novel anticancer drugs
+- The OSUCCC – James is one of only a few comprehensive cancer centers funded by the National Cancer Institute (NCI) to conduct both phase I and phase II clinical trials on novel anticancer drugs.

 - Charter membership in the National Comprehensive Cancer Network, an alliance of 21 leading cancer centers that establishes national clinical oncology practice guidelines and standards of cancer care.

 - The James Cancer Hospital and Solove Research Institute is one of 11 freestanding cancer hospitals in the nation that constitute the Alliance of Dedicated Cancer Centers.